There are two Water Utility Billing Statement cycles run each month.

-To prevent disconnection of service, please pay your Past Due Amount by the date indicated on the Shut-Off notice AND call our office immediately at (303)530-4200, ext 212 or 213 to notify the District that payment has been made.
+To prevent disconnection of service, please pay your Past Due Amount by the date indicated on the Shut-Off notice AND call our office immediately at (303)530-4200 to notify the District that payment has been made.
 Payment Plans may be available for hardship or unusual circumstances.

 What should I do if my service is disconnected?

 If your service is disconnected due to non-payment on a past due account your total past due amount must be paid in full before water service will be reconnected.
-A Reconnect fee of $25.00 will be added to your total past due amount and must also be paid before your service will be reconnected.
+A Reconnect fee of $35.00 will be added to your total past due amount and must also be paid before your service will be reconnected.
 Reconnection services are only available during regular business hours.If you are a tenant and the service is not in your name, please contact your Landlord.
-There will be a $50 tampering fine applied to any shut off customer that turns their meter back on.
+There will be a $150 tampering fine applied to any shut off customer that turns their meter back on.
 Removing the lid and operating the valve could cause damage to the wiring & to the meter itself.
-The tampering fine is based on the cost of labor to inspect the meter and repair any damage.

 If your service is left disconnected and no payments or arrangements have been made and/or if the Past Due Amount is in excess of $150 and is at least six (6) months delinquent, it may be collected in accordance with Section 32-1-1101 (1) (e), C.R.S, by certification to the county treasurer for collection in the same manner as taxes.